DanEspin0821/Pandas_HW/README.md

 * risk
 * Sharpe ratios

-Harld needs to Analyze and visualize the major metrics of the portfolios across all of these areas, and determine which portfolio outperformed the others.
+Harld needs to analyze and visualize the major metrics of the portfolios across all of these areas, and determine which portfolio outperformed the others.
 Harld's provided input files inlcude:
-* historical daily returns of several portfolios:
+Historical daily returns of several portfolios:
-      * some from the firm's algorithmic portfolios
+* Firm's algorithmic portfolios
-      * some that represent the portfolios of famous "whale" investors like Warren Buffett
+* Portfolios of famous "whale" investors like Warren Buffett
-      * some from the big hedge and mutual funds
+* Hedge/Mutual funds
-      * custom portfolio of stocks
+* Custom portfolio of stocks
 * S&P 500

 Requirements:
 Read in and Wrangle Returns Data
 Determine Success of Each Portfolio
 Choose and Evaluate a Custom Portfolio

-File: Whale Analysis Starter Code

 ## Prepare the Data